In March, Phil and Adam Loewy announced a $100,000 gift to the Jewish Federation of Austin's Annual Campaign. This is the largest single donor…

-Adam Loewy is one of the most accomplished and skilled personal injury lawyers in Austin.
-He has dedicated his career to helping clients recover from a serious injury and then obtaining the most possible money for them.
-Adam has recovered tens of millions of dollars for his clients since starting his firm in 2005.
+Adam Loewy is one of the top personal injury lawyers in Austin.
+He has recovered tens of millions of dollars for his clients since starting his firm in 2005.
 In 2017 alone, he recovered over $15 million for his clients.

 Before making his way to Austin, Adam grew up in St. Louis and then attended the University of Wisconsin-Madison, where he was elected to Phi Beta Kappa.
 He attended the University of Texas School of Law and has been proud to call Austin ‘home’ for the past 18 years.

-In his spare time, Adam enjoys spending time with his extraordinary wife and baby boy, traveling the world, and reading books.
+In his spare time, Adam enjoys spending time with his extraordinary wife (Phil) and baby boy (Clayton), traveling the world, reading books – and powerlifting.

 Adam chairing the Momentum Dinner for Jewish Federation